 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.

 Members of the Northeast Wisconsin Birding Club participate in many of the bird monitoring programs and efforts throughout the year.
-They also bring educational offerings (speakesr) to the community ~6x/year.
+They also bring educational offerings (speakers) to the community ~6x/year.
 Mosquito Hill Nature Center and The Feather Rehab staff and volunteers monitored 2 American Kestrel nest boxes along Rogers Road and 8 Prothonotary Warbler next boxes on nature center property.
-St. Nicholas School students from Freedom helped Mosquito Hill staff monitor Wood Duck nest boxes in February.
+St. Nicholas School students from Freedom helped Mosquito Hill staff monitor Wood Duck nest boxes in February of 2018.